malaise/ada/README.txt

 -----------------------
 Four libraries are generated here:

-.Lib C util (cutil)
+.C utilities ('cutil')
 This lib gathers several low level utility libraries:

-- timeval, used by other C libraries, for struct timeval operations,
+- 'timeval', used by other C libraries, for struct timeval operations,

-- socket, interfaced by Ada Socket package, interfaces socket (tcp, udp, ipm, message on tcp, afinet or afux) calls,
+- 'socket', interfaced by the Ada 'Socket' package, interfaces socket (tcp, udp, ipm, message on tcp, afinet or afux) calls,

-- sys_calls, interfaced by Ada Sys_Calls and some other Ada packages, for several operating system calls,
+- 'sys_calls', interfaced by the Ada 'Sys_Calls' and some other Ada packages, for several operating system calls,

-- wait_evt, interfaced by Ada Even_Mng package, waits (with "select") on several fds, catches signals...
+- 'wait_evt', interfaced by the Ada "Even_Mng" package, waits (with "select") on several fds, catches signals...

-.Lib X Mng (xmng)
+.X11 management ('xmng')
-This lib encapsulates all the needed calls to X11, interfaced by X_Mng Ada package.
+This lib encapsulates all the needed calls to X11, interfaced by the Ada 'X_Mng' package.

-.Lib C Ndbm (cnbdbm)
+.Ndbm ('cnbdbm')
 This lib interfaces with ndbm C library.
-The corresponding Ndbm package is not used at present (except in test).
+The corresponding Ada 'Ndbm' package is not used at present (except in test).

-.Lib Posix to PCRE (posic2pcre)
+.Posix to PCRE ('posic2pcre')
-Own binding of xref:XPCRE[PCRE] to POSIX API, with extension, interfaced by Regular_Expressions Ada package.
+Own binding of xref:XPCRE[PCRE] to POSIX API, with extension, interfaced by the Ada 'Regular_Expressions' package.

 Reposit directory
 -----------------
-Many utility packages here.
+There are many utility packages here.
 Some of them are interdependant, the main dependency trees are:

-- Graphic (X11) function: X_Mng <- Con_Io <- Afpx and Curve
+- Graphic (X11) function: 'X_Mng' <- 'Con_Io' <- 'Afpx' and 'Curve'

-- Communication, Timers: Socket, Timers and Event_Mng <- Tcp_Util <-
+- Communication, Timers: 'Socket', 'Timers' and 'Event_Mng' <- 'Tcp_Util' <-
-Autobus (and Channels)
+'Autobus' (and 'Channels')

 See link:reposit/REPOSIT_LIST.html[] for the list of packages and how to use them.

 Usr directories
 ---------------
-Each ot them hosts a standalone project except 'misc' (miscellaneous small programs, 'tests' (test programs of repository packages) and 'tasks' (simple task examples).
+Each directory under 'usr' hosts a standalone project, except 'misc' (miscellaneous small programs), 'tests' (test programs of repository packages) and 'tasks' (simple task examples).

-They all depend on C and Reposit and are independant from the others (except Pipe -> Fifos -> Dictio).
+They all depend on C and Reposit and are independant from the others (except 'pipe' -> 'fifos' -> 'dictio').

-The more usefull are Agite, Alook, Als, Asubst, Lsadeps, Mcd, Udp_Spy and Xml_Checker.
+The more usefull are 'agite', 'alook', 'als', 'asubst', 'lsadeps', 'mcd', 'udp_Spy' and 'xml_Checker'.

-The games are G (in misc), Lem, Mmind, Nimmari and Sokoban.
+The games are 'g' (in directory 'misc'), 'lem', 'mmind', 'nimmari' and 'sokoban'.

 Here is the full list and description:

 Account (3)::
-     Based on Afpx, this tool makes the management of bank accounts, with cheque, credit card (defered) and transfer operations.
+     Based on 'Afpx', this tool handles the management of bank accounts, with cheque, credit card (defered) and transfer operations.

 Agite (3)::
-     GUI for Git, directory oriented.
+     GUI for Git on 'Afpx', directory oriented.
 Access to history and external diff tool.

 Als (2)::
      Lists, more or less the "ls" way, files and directories.
 Allow selection by date, type, regexp.
 Allows merging of all outputs and sorting.

 Approx (3)::
-     Using Afpx and Curve, the program computes and displays the polynomial approximation of a set of points in the plan.
+     Using 'Afpx' and 'Curve', the program computes and displays the polynomial approximation of a set of points in the plan.

 Astub (3)::
      Ada05 stubber (makes compilable empty body from spec).

 Asubst (3)::
-     Substitutes strings matching regexp by strings in files.
+     Substitutes in files the strings matching a regexp by new strings.

 Chess (3)::
-     With Con_Io and Tcp_Util, allows 2 players to play chess on one or 2 displays.
+     With 'Con_Io' and 'Tcp_Util', allows two players to play chess on one or two displays.
 Checks movement validity (already tricky) but does not play against human (too tricky).

 C_Magic (1)::